cmccabe/lksmith/README.md

 * warn about taking a sleeping lock when holding a spin lock
 * Support pthread rwlocks
 * Support pthread barriers
+* Add the ability to dump out debugging information about the state of all locks on command.
 * Support thread cancellation (?)
 * Support POSIX semaphores
-* Add the ability to dump out debugging information about the state of all locks on command.
 * Add a way to suppress deadlock warnings through the use of compile-time annotations.
 * Add the ability to name mutexes and threads through the use of compile-time annotations.
+* Better support for debugging cross-process mutexes and spin-locks (perhaps by putting Locksmith globals into a shared memory segment?)
+This is tricky because cross-process locks won't have the same memory address in different processes.

 Contact information
 -------------------------------------------------------------